galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 ![UMAP coloured by QC covariates.](../../images/spatial-breast-cancer-tme-SPICA/umap_qc_covariates.png "UMAP of the non-regressed 15-neighbour expression graph.
 The axes describe the embedding, not physical positions on the tissue.")

-# Clustering at three Leiden resolutions
+## Clustering at three resolutions

 Leiden clustering partitions a graph into communities ({% cite Traag2019Leiden %}).
 The resolution controls how readily larger communities are subdivided.
 No single resolution is intrinsically correct: the useful question is whether an extra split produces stable and interpretable expression programmes or merely fragments an already coherent group.